Cody-Le/Stegnography-SSRL/README.txt

 - stdlib.h

 It is also compile on a Window machine.
-To be able to compile on Linux, you can make a few modification as below in the Makefile file
+To be able to compile on Linux, you can make a few modification Makefile file:
 - EXT = out
 - CLEAN = rm

 ## Compile and run
-This program is compiled and ran on Window.
 For encoding:
 - make encode
 - ./encode.exe __MESSAGE_YOU__WANT__TO_HIDE ___IMG_PNG__DIRECTORY_

 For decoding:
-- make decode:
+- make decode
 - ./decode.exe